 Unlike other parrots, budgies are widely available at nearly all pet stores, so care is necessary when selecting a bird.
 Where possible, it's better to buy a bird directly from a breeder.
 It is best to choose a young budgie that has been handled regularly if you want to easily tame your budgie.
 You can expect to pay more for a hand-reared or very young bird, but it may be worth the extra cost since it will make the hand-taming process quicker and easier.
-Pet stores typically older birds, so hand taming them may be more of a challenge.
+Pet stores typically have older birds, so hand-taming them may be more of a challenge.

 Look for a bird that is bright, alert, and active.
 The feathers should be smooth, shiny, and lay flat on the body.
 The vent should be clean, dry, and free of fecal matter.
 The scales on the feet should be smooth, the nails and beak should be smooth and not overgrown, and the nostrils should be clear and clean with no clumping of the feathers surrounding them.

 Budgies are active and playful and should have a large cage that allows room for toys, sleeping, eating, and flight.
 Minimum dimensions for a cage are 20 inches long by 12 inches deep by 18 inches high, but bigger is always better.
 The spacing of the cage bars should be half an inch or less to avoid escapes and to prevent your bird from getting stuck.
 Horizontal cage bars offer the best opportunity for climbing and exercise.
 Place at least a couple of perches at different levels, with enough space for your budgie to comfortably move between them.
 Offering a variety of perch sizes, shapes, and textures will also help keep your budgie's feet in good shape.
 A nest to sleep in, dishes for food and water, various toys, and things to chew should all fit inside the cage.